ghastlymirror/ghastlyastro/src/content/blog/cool-bug-games.md

 ---
 title: Cool Bug Video Games to Play Part 1
 date: 2022-05-16
-description: As a kid, I was always fascinated by insects, and no doubt it was influenced by their presence in pop culture such as cartoons like (bugs life) or video games.
-So here´s some games about them.
+description: "As a kid, I was always fascinated by insects, and no doubt it was influenced by their presence in pop culture such as cartoons like (bugs life) or video games. "
 category:
   - gaming
   - review